 My Personal Journey

-I have had a love-hate relationship with public speaking for most of my life.
+My interest in communication began with public speaking, or more specifically, the love-hate relationship I’ve had with public speaking for most of my life.

 Outwardly, I became good enough at it during my high school years to become the guy that people turned to when there was a speech to be made.
 I loved the feelings of recognition and accomplishment when I did it well.